The thing I don’t get, he said,

 I would sit at the right hand of kings

-imagining a day when dreams
+dreaming of a day when dreams

-might refuse to visit,
+might refuse to visit and then,

-starved of images,
+starved of images

 I could reinforce foundations